TheNetAdmin/NVLeak/docs/setup/NVRAMServer.md

 1. Install `ipmctl`
 2. Install `ndctl`

+> These tools are pre-installed on the machine we provided to Usenix Security 23 AE committee.

 ## Get the code

 On the *NVRAM Server*, run the following lines to get the NVLeak code and initialize the project: